 Tour the Building

-Boston Avenue United Methodist Church, located in downtown Tulsa, Oklahoma was completed in 1929.
-It is considered to be one of the finest examples of ecclesiastical art deco architecture in the United States and has been designated by the Department of the Interior as a National Historic Landmark, an international United Methodist Historic Site, and is listed on the National Register of Historic Places.
+Boston Avenue United Methodist Church, located in downtown Tulsa, Oklahoma, was completed in 1929.
+It is considered to be one of the finest examples of ecclesiastical art deco architecture in the United States and has been designated by the Department of the Interior as a National Historic Landmark.
+It is also an international United Methodist Historic Site and is listed on the National Register of Historic Places.

 Guided tours of the building are given every Sunday at noon, beginning in the church library on the second floor.
 Guided tours can also be arranged during the week by calling 918.699.0131 or emailing Becky Hailey.
 Self-guided tours are also available any time the building is open.